Enhancing Inverse Reinforcement Learning through Encoding Dynamic Information in Reward Shaping: Introduction

-Inspired by this idea, we propose a novel model-enhanced AIRL framework with a specifically tailored model-enhanced reward design approach to elevate performance in stochastic environments while remaining competitive in deterministic settings.
+Inspired by this idea, we propose a novel maximum causal entropy off-policy model-based adversarial IRL framework with a specifically tailored transition-aware reward shaping approach to elevate performance in stochastic environments while remaining competitive in deterministic settings.
 In contrast to existing methods, our approach leverages the predictive power of the estimated transition model to shape rewards, represented as $\hat{R}(s_t, a_t, \hat{\mathcal{T}})$.
-This also enables us to generate synthetic trajectories to help guide policy optimization and reduce dependency on costly real-world interactions.
-As part of our analysis, we provide a theoretical guarantee on the optimal behavior for policies induced by our reward shaping and derive a bound on the performance gap with respect to the transition model errors.
-Empirically, we demonstrate that this integration significantly enhances sample complexity and policy performance in both settings, providing a comprehensive solution to the limitations of existing AIL methods in uncertain environments.
+This also enables us to guide policy optimization and reduce dependency on costly real-world interactions in a model-based fashion.
+As part of our analysis, we provide a theoretical guarantee on the optimal behavior for policies induced by our reward shaping and derive a bound on the performance difference with respect to the transition model learning errors.
+Empirically, we demonstrate that this integration significantly enhances sample efficiency and policy performance in both settings, providing a comprehensive solution to the limitations of existing IRL methods in uncertain environments. \textbf{Contributions of this work} include: \begin{itemize} \item A transition-aware reward shaping formulation $\hat{R}(s_t, a_t, \hat{\mathcal{T}})$ with model estimation $\hat{\mathcal{T}}$ for stochastic MDPs, which provides the optimal policy invariance guarantee. \item A novel model-based off-policy IRL framework rooted in \textbf{maximum causal entropy} theory that seamlessly incorporates transition model training, adversarial reward learning with model estimation and forward model-based RL process, enhancing performance in stochastic environments, and sample efficiency. \item Theoretical analysis on reward learning and performance difference under transition model learning errors within our framework. \item Empirical validation showing our approach's performance improvements in stochastic environments as well as significant gains in sample efficiency and comparable performance in deterministic environments. \end{itemize}